jacc/awesome-discord/readme.md

 ## 💬 Modifications
 **[Back To Top](#-contents)**
-> **WARNING - Unlike Tools, Discord does not endorse nor "allow" the following Modifications - use at your own risk.**
+> **WARNING - Use of "client mods" are against the Discord TOS - use at your own risk.**

 - [BetterDiscord](https://betterdiscord.net) - BetterDiscord allows for use of themes and addons to be installed.
 - [BeautifulDiscord](https://github.com/leovoel/BeautifulDiscord) - More widely used and faster, adds custom CSS support to Discord.